maziac/DeZog/design/ZxNextInterface.md

 3. The SW will copy itself from MF ROM to a memory bank
 4. The SW is continued in the memory bank and can accept a debugged program through UART
 5. From here normal execution
-6. If the NMI button is pressed again the NMI code will branch into the bank memory and send a pause notfication.
+6. If the NMI button is pressed again the NMI code will branch into the bank memory and send a pause notification.

 If something goes stuck I could also implement that a long NMI press goes back to 3.